AutumnRivers/Archipelago-Hacknet/worlds/hacknet/docs/setup_en.md

 Non-modded saves are incompatible with this mod.
 If you're starting a new Archipelago session, you should start a new session in-game, too.

 You can run `archistatus` in the terminal at any time to check your connection status to Archipelago.

+Lost a program?
+Fret not!
+You can download any unlocked programs via the in-game Archipelago Backups server: `> connect archipelago.gg`